 - Understanding network inventory is becoming more challenging.
 Cloud instances and/or shadow IT are easy to set up.

 - There will always be too many issues to patch quickly.
 The best answer is to prioritize patching based on actual risk to your network

-Our RedSeal Professional Service Engineers and Consulting Engineers are experienced with remote working and available to help walk you through any of the above steps.
+Our Our RedSeal Professional Service Engineers and Consulting Engineers are experienced with securing a remote workforce and available to help walk you through any of the above steps.
 Let us know how we can help.

 Secure Remote Work Assessment